-Ladies, when you Invest in Georgian Jewelry you have a recession-proof investment which is certain to increase in value, due to the rarity factor alone.
+When you Invest in Georgian Jewelry you have a recession-proof investment which is certain to increase in value over the years.

-The jewels of the 18th to mid 19th century in Europe and England, were largely influenced by the taste of the French Emperor Napoléon Bonaparte, whose enthusiasm for art, fashion and jewelry were eclipsed only by his enthusiasm, for "France, the Army and Josephine" - Napoléon's famous last words.
+The jewels of the 18th to mid 19th century in Europe and England were largely influenced by the taste of the French Emperor Napoléon Bonaparte, whose enthusiasm for art, fashion and jewelry were eclipsed only by his enthusiasm, for "France, the Army, and Josephine" - Napoléon's famous last words. (prior to meeting Napoleon, she was known as Rose)

-Despite the French revolution of 1789, when a pair of fancy shoe buckles might be enough to condemn you to the guillotine, France managed to hold on to her role as the leaders of fashion and jewelry and the extremely talented jewellers of France, together with Napoléon Bonaparte's obsession with art, fashion and jewelry, (arguably used for political motives) were two of the reasons why.
+Despite the French revolution of 1789, when a pair of fancy shoe buckles might be enough to condemn you to the guillotine, France managed to hold on to her role as the leaders of fashion and jewelry and the extremely talented jewelers of France, together with Napoléon Bonaparte's obsession with art, fashion, and jewelry, (arguably used for political motives) were two of the reasons why.

-The Georgian, Louis, Empire - whatever term you personally like to call this period in Jewelry History was known as "the great age of aristocracy" and commenced with the death of Louis XVI in 1715.
+The Georgian, Louis, Empire - whatever term you like to call this period in Jewelry History, it was commonly known as "the great age of aristocracy" and commenced with the death of Louis XVI in 1715.

 Closely following trends in architecture and interior decoration, including Rococo, Greek and Roman, Pompeiian, and Gothic; Georgian architecture influenced Antique Georgian Jewelry.